autonomys/subspace-docs/docs/ai3_token/wallets/polkadot.md

 ## Importing an Existing Seed

-If you have an existing mnemonic seed phrase (for instance, one generated from Subspace-Desktop), use this workflow to restore your account.
+If you have an existing mnemonic seed phrase, use this workflow to restore your account.

-1. Install the Extension (See step 1 of the previous section).
+1. Install the Extension (See [step 1](#create-a-new-wallet) of the previous section).

 2. Once the extension is installed, open it and click the orange `+` icon in the top-right toolbar.
 From the dropdown menu that appears, select **"Import account from pre-existing seed"**.